 We visited a traditional bustling market, with dozens of stalls selling clothes, olives, fresh fish, fruit, kitchenware, shoes and a whole variety besides.

 In between our memorable excursions by jeep and minibus, we were exploring the coast by boat, flipper and kayak.
-Every day we the captain would anchor in a beautiful bay for a spot of swimming and snorkelling, and there were two kayaks which were perfect for heading a little further afield.
+Every day we would drop anchor in a beautiful bay for a spot of swimming and snorkelling, and there were two kayaks which were perfect for heading a little further afield.

 One night we climbed a hill to see a spectacular sunset and descended to find the crew had set up a dinner on the beach for us, another night we ventured into the village of Karacasogut near Mamaris where we drank cocktails and dined on fresh octopus, fish and courgette fritters.